Create and use dataflows in Microsoft Power Platform

-In the world of ever-expanding data, data preparation can be difficult and expensive, consuming as much as 60 to 80 percent of the time and cost for a typical analytics project.
-Such projects can require wrangling fragmented and incomplete data, complex system integration, data with structural inconsistency, and a high skillset barrier.
+In the world of ever-expanding data, data preparation can be difficult and expensive.
+It can consume as much as 60 to 80 percent of the time and cost for a typical analytics project.
+Such projects can require wrangling fragmented and incomplete data, complex system integration, data with structural inconsistency, and a high skill set barrier.

 To make data preparation easier and to help you get more value out of your data, Power Query and Power Platform dataflows were created.

 With dataflows, Microsoft brings the self-service data preparation capabilities of Power Query into the Power BI and Power Apps online services, and expands existing capabilities in the following ways:

 Self-service data prep for big data with dataflows: Dataflows can be used to easily ingest, cleanse, transform, integrate, enrich, and schematize data from a large and ever-growing array of transactional and observational sources, encompassing all data preparation logic.
 Previously, extract, transform, load (ETL) logic could only be included within datasets in Power BI, copied over and over between datasets, and bound to dataset management settings.